FAQs

 Below are some of the most common questions that counselors ask throughout the admission cycle.

-Can an admitted student change their major?
+Can an admitted student change their major after they submit their application?

 When will students receive their financial aid package?

-• Students eligible for merit scholarships should receive information on their eligibility about two weeks after notification of admission.
-Students who are selected for a merit scholarship will receive information about the scholarship in their portal and by email and mail.
+- Students eligible for merit scholarships should receive information on their eligibility about two weeks after notification of admission.
+Students who are selected for a merit scholarship will receive information about the scholarship in their portal, by email and mail.
 For admitted students who have filed the FAFSA, UD will begin notifying students of full financial aid eligibility, including need-based grants and loans, in late February.
 Admitted students who file the FAFSA in March or later should see their cost estimate approximately two weeks after submitting the FAFSA.

 Connect With Us